Installation & Setup¶

 Clean Up Shared Library Files: Delete the unnecessary files generated by the default

-).# Remove executable entry point and potential library root file: rm -f Main.lean VantageLib.lean # Remove default placeholder inside the library source directory: # (Replace VantageLib if you configured a different library name in Step 9) rm -f VantageLib/Basic.lean # Optional: remove default readme: rm -f README.md
+lake initassociated with the executable or placeholders.
+Run these commands while still inside the shared library directory (e.g.,vantage_lib/).# Remove executable entry point and potential library root file: rm -f Main.lean VantageLib.lean # Remove default placeholder inside the library source directory: # (Replace VantageLib if you configured a different library name in Step 9) rm -f VantageLib/Basic.lean # Optional: remove default readme: rm -f README.md -

 Optional: Build Check Shared Library: Verify the Lake configuration by running a build command.
 This ensures the